 Utilizing Games and Activities to Strengthen Number Sense

-People who struggle with math often have not had the opportunity to build a strong sense of number.
-By working with different components of number sense, and making connections between them, learners can improve their number sense and overall problem-solving skills.
+People who struggle with math may not have had opportunities to develop a strong sense of number.
+Working with different components of number sense, and making connections between them, helps learners improve number sense and overall problem-solving skills.

-Anticipated OutcomeViewers will gain a better understanding of the different components of number sense and some activities and games to use with learners to aid in the development of number sense.
+Users will gain a better understanding of the components of number sense.
+Users will identify some activities and games to use with learners to aid in the development of number sense.

 Components of Number Sense

-The Components of Number Sense wheel comes from our Foundations of Math course.
-It was designed to help educators see the big ideas of math, and when utilized as the building blocks of each lesson can offer a more meaningful opportunity to develop number sense.
+The Components of Number Sense wheel was designed to help educators see the big ideas of math.
+Using them as building blocks of math lessons provides more meaningful opportunities to develop number sense and conceptual understanding.